Is Norwegian hard to learn?

 Regional accents and dialects in Norway

 Norwegian dialects are spoken on an everyday basis by all kinds of people, all around the country.
 In Norway, speaking a dialect is generally more accepted than in most other countries.
-Also in Oslo, you will hear different accents and dialects on the street.
+The following video is a good example.
+Gabrielle chas been one of the most succesfull Norwegian singers in the last 10 years or so.
+Hear, you see hear in London, singing in her own Bergen dialect:

 If Norwegians can speak the way they want, shouldn’t that also be the case for someone who learns the language?
 To some extent, that is the case.
 For instance, you can choose to pronounce the r either as a rolled r or as an r in your throat.
 The melody of the language is also different in the different regions.
-For instance, in the North, it almost sounds like people are singing while they are talking.
 However, not all kinds of pronunciation will be accepted.
 After all, people need to be able to understand you.

 For a foreigner, this regional variation can be very frustrating.
 Even if you think that you have learned to speak Norwegian well, you may have difficulties understanding the dialects of some areas.
 If you go to an area outside the Oslo region, you will often find that people constantly speak in dialect, in all kinds of situations.